Marc Villanueva Mir

 Fifty years after the demonstrations and occupations of May 1968, El Candidato retrieves one of the board games published by L’Impensé, and invites you to a performative game night for eight players in a private flat.
 El Candidato creates a playful situation around a table, in order to think collectively of what “politics” currently may mean, and specially of what “political” actually means.

 “The Candidate retrieves a board game of the seventies in order to think about the most savage political logics.
 The spectators are therefore turned into candidates lead by two goals: knock down their opponents and reach the top of the hill.
-The performative game is much more than just a game, and becomes soon a direct mirror of the highest political levels to show how any good will is unavoidably crushed by the carnivorous and destructive seduction of power.”
+The performative game is much more than just a game, and becomes soon a direct mirror of the highest political levels to show how any good will is unavoidably crushed by the voracious and destructive seduction of power.”

 Núria Juanico, “El TNT escanya el poder i celebra la vida”, Ara

 By and with Marc Villanueva Mir